yt-project/unyt/paper/paper.md

 a subclass of `ndarray`.
 This explains why the overhead is systematically lower when starting with a list.

-![The same as Figure 5, but with in-place `ufunc` operations.
-See Figure 1 for a detailed explanation of the plot style.](ufuncout.png)
+![A benchmark comparing the overhead for computing various NumPy `ufunc` operations.
+The operands of all binary `ufuncs` have the same units.
+See Figure 1 for a detailed explanation of the plot style.](ufunc.png)

 In all cases, `unyt` either is fastest by a statistically significant margin, or ties with `astropy`.
 Even for large input arrays, `Pint` still has statistically